 One of the benefits of blue spirulina is that it has an even milder taste and you can easily add more of it to a smoothie without risking the seaweed taste coming through.

-Hereโs another trendy ingredient!
-Can you replace it with water?
-Absolutely, but youโll be doing yourself a huge favour if you donโt.
+While you can technically replace it with water, youโll be doing yourself a huge favour if you donโt.
 Hereโs why you should give coconut water a try (if you havenโt already):

 - Excellent source of vitamin C, magnesium, manganese, potassium, sodium and calcium